ship-it-mind/cipher-chatbot/README.md

 * Create a new Wit App
     * Choose the name of your app
-    * Choose the language of the app **English**
+    * Choose **English** as the language of the app
     * Choose whether you want the app **Open** or **Private**
     * Click **Import** if you have a previous wit app or if you want to export the wit app used in this tutorial press [here](https://storage.googleapis.com/iam-sultan/cipher-bot-2020-10-03-07-00-12.zip)
     * Click **Create**

 ![Create App](assets/create-app.png)

 * We will be redirected to the understanding page where we will enter utterances or training data.
-And you'll notice that for every utterance we enter we will need to specify the intent of that utterance (Or create the intent in case if it doesn't exist) And after every utterance click on **Train and Validate**.
+And you'll notice that for every utterance we enter, we will need to specify the intent of that utterance (Or create the intent in case if it doesn't exist) And after every utterance click on **Train and Validate**.

 ![Add utterance and create intent](assets/create-intent.png)